nuuuwan/news_lk3_data/README.md

 Police said that the robbers had tried to steal money from the people who came to purchase mobile phones responding to advertisements published by the suspects in newspapers regarding the sale of Apple iPhones.

-After seeing the said advertisement, a group of persons had come to the Ruwanwella area to buy mobile phones, and based on their suspicions, they had informed the police about this and had gone to meet them with the police officers.
+After seeing the said advertisement, a group of persons had come from the Ruwanwella area to buy mobile phones, and based on their suspicions, they had informed the police about this and had gone to meet them with the police officers.

 The robbers had informed them to come to a place in Narammala and upon reaching the said place, the robbers had attacked their car with sharp weapons.